rayzurr/notebook/log.md

 # 2024 Log

 ## April

+### Mon 15
+- Created Notes Templated in md
+- Completed the first phase of FreeCodeCamp HTML
+- Set realistic and thorough study schedule

 ### Fri 12
 - Watched and inspired by smoljames
 - Learning to use markdown for note taking